arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/10.datalogging-iot/content.md

 - Command-line interface
 - [Arduino IDE 2.0](https://www.arduino.cc/en/software)

-***If you are new to the Portenta X8 board, check out this [getting started tutorial](/tutorials/portenta-x8/out-of-the-box#controlling-portenta-x8-through-the-terminal) on controlling your board using a terminal or command-line interface.***
+***If you are new to the Portenta X8 board, check out this [User Manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual) on controlling your board using a terminal or command-line interface.***

 ## IoT Architecture Basics